manymoments/manymoments.github.io/_posts/2019-12-07-synchrony-uncommitted-lower-bound.md

 author: Ittai Abraham
 ---

-In this second post, we show the fundamental lower bound on the number rounds for consensus protocols in the synchronous model.
+In this second post, we show the fundamental lower bound on the number of rounds for consensus protocols in the synchronous model.

 **Theorem 1**: Any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.

 We use the proof approach of [Aguilera and Toueg](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) that is based on uncommitted configurations.

-This post assumes you are familiar with the [definitions of the previous post](...) and with the Initial Lemma we proved in the previous post:
+This post assumes you are familiar with the [definitions in the previous post](...) and with the Initial Lemma we proved in the previous post:

 **Lemma 1: Initial Lemma ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: $\mathcal{P}$ has an initial uncommitted configuration.